Quantum and Carbon Nanomaterials

 - Tuning and controlling their optical and electronic properties

-- Using these materials in thermoelectrics, photovoltaics, water splitting, H2 storage, batteries, and transistors.
+- Using these materials in thermoelectrics, photovoltaics, water splitting, hydrogen storage, batteries, and transistors.

-Quantum and carbon nanomaterials activities are funded by the Office of Basic Energy Science and commercial partners.
-These activities are divided into carbon nanoscience, layered semiconductors, and thermoelectric materials.
+Quantum and carbon nanomaterials activities are funded by the U.S. Department of Energy Office of Basic Energy Science and commercial partners.

 In-house Material Synthesis and Purification

-- Temperature-controlled pulsed laser vaporization of a graphite target for SWCNT synthesis
+- Temperature-controlled pulsed laser vaporization of a graphite target for single-walled carbon nanotubes (SWCNT) synthesis

 - Designer SWCNT syntheses, such as 13C-labeled, boron-doped, nitrogen-doped